syntaxseed/terminalfaker/CONTRIBUTING.md

 ## Code Style and Formating Guide

-- Restrict Javascript to **ES 2015 (ES6)** standard to avoid need for transpiling and maximize browser support.
+- Restrict Javascript to **ES6** standard to avoid need for transpiling and maximize browser support.
 - Always comment code sections with jsdoc style comments for methods, functions and classes.
 Keep comments meaningful and helpful.
 - Comment complex or interesting sections of code.